Gaudo Airfield

-Gaudo Airfield is an abandoned World War II military airfield in Southern Italy, approximately 3 km north of Paestum, where the neolithic necropolis belonging to the Gaudo Culture was discovered, about 70 km southeast of Naples.
+Gaudo Airfield is an abandoned World War II military airfield in Southern Italy, approximately 3 km north of Paestum, where the Neolithic necropolis belonging to the Gaudo Culture was discovered, about 70 km southeast of Naples.
 It was a temporary airfield built by the United States Army Corps of Engineers.
-Its last known use was by the United States Army Air Force Twelfth Air Force in 1944 during the Italian Campaign.
+Its last known use was by the Italian Air Force in 1945.